Amazon SEO in 2022: The Definitive Guide

-But for search purposes, make sure you are adding all your important keywords in the product title, bullets/description and in your backend through your seller account.
+But for search purposes, make sure you add all your important keywords in the product title, bullets/description, and in your backend through your seller account.

 While a strong keyword strategy is the biggest part of Amazon SEO, don’t underestimate the importance of product images.

-The images themselves aren’t indexed on Amazon, so they don’t have a direct effect on SEO, but they do have a major indirect effect.
+The images themselves aren’t indexed on Amazon, so they don’t directly affect SEO, but they do have a major indirect effect.

-If your product images are poor, you aren’t going to get click-throughs, and you certainly won’t get sales.
+If your product images are poor, you will not get click-throughs, and you certainly won’t get sales.